 Instructions

 - Place the cauliflower florets in a large microwave-safe bowl.
-Add ¼ cup water.
+Add ¼ cup of water.
 Cover and microwave on high until tender-crisp, about 7 minutes.
-Drain, then return to the bowl and cover to keep warm.
+Drain the cauliflower, then return it to the bowl and cover to keep warm.

-- In a medium saucepan, whisk together the heavy cream, Dijon, garlic powder, and cayenne.
+- In a medium saucepan, whisk together the heavy cream, Dijon mustard, garlic powder, and cayenne.
 Heat over low heat, stirring occasionally.

 - When the cream mixture starts bubbling on the edges, add the grated cheese gradually, mixing it in slowly and patiently with a rubber spatula.